-The deduction cannot exceed 3% of adjusted gross income or 50% of Form W-2 wages.
-QPAI, as well as Form W-2 wages, must be allocated among the trust or estate and its beneficiaries.
+The deduction cannot exceed 3% of modified AGI or 50% of certain Form W-2 wages.
+QPAI, as well as Form W-2 wages, must be apportioned between the trust or estate and its beneficiaries.
 For more details, see Form 8903, Domestic Production Activities Deduction, and its separate instructions.